abhivanth/SimilarityGraphs/python_scripts/README.md

 two based on sentiment and based on stars.

 Source : John Blitzer, Mark Dredze, Fernando Pereira.
 Biographies, Bollywood, Boom-boxes and Blenders: Domain Adaptation for Sentiment Classification.
 Association of Computational Linguistics (ACL), 2007.[Blitzer 2007](https://www.cs.jhu.edu/~mdredze/publications/sentiment_acl07.pdf)

+## Next Steps

+- To vectorize the Multidomain Sentiment Dataset.
+- To use different vetorization methods to obtain a differnt perspective of the datasets.
+- Different methods include Spacy lib,Latent Dirichlet Allocation,BERT or BART summarizer